Mallika Srinivasan

-Mallika Srinivasan (born 1959) is an Indian industrialist and is the Chairman and Managing Director of Tractors and Farm Equipment Limited, a tractor major incorporated in 1960 at Chennai, India.
-She is also the Chairperson of the Public Enterprises Selection Board (PESB) constituted by the Government of India.
-She is additionally on the Global Board of U.S.-India Business Council (USIBC), and the Boards of AGCO Corporation - United States and Tata Steel Limited.
-She is a member of the Executive Board of the Indian School of Business, Hyderabad, the Governing Board of the Indian Institute of Technology (IIT), Chennai, Bharathidasan Institute of Management (BIM), Trichy, and a member of the Governing Body of Stella Maris College, Chennai.
+Mallika Srinivasan (born 19 November 1959) is an Indian industrialist and is the chairperson and managing director of Tractors and Farm Equipment Limited, a tractor major incorporated in 1960 at Chennai, India.
+She served as Chairperson of the Public Enterprises Selection Board (PESB) constituted by the Government of India from 1 April 2021 and served there till 18 November 2026.
+She is additionally on the Global Board of U.S.-India Business Council (USIBC), and the Boards of AGCO Corporation - United States.
+She is a core member of the BRICS Women's Business Alliance (BRICS WBA) and a member of India-US CEO Forum.
+She is also the member on the Governing Body of Stella Maris College - Chennai.